September 19, 2019

 BY THOMAS TASS

-The BORDERPOL team is preparing for next annual Global Forum that will be held and cohosted with our colleagues from the Government of India and the Gujrat Forensic Science University in February 2020.
-Much discussion in the corridors will revolve around the fact that the world is in turmoil as one migration related crisis after another is being created by what can only be described as evil people.
+As the BORDERPOL team is prepares for next Global Forum we are aware that much discussion in the corridors will revolve around the fact that the world is in turmoil as one migration related crisis after another is being created by what can only be described as evil people.

 They are evil because they profit from the misery of human beings who are in economic, social or political straits looking to escape that which torments them.
 The profit is most often financial, but it can be associated with the retention of power.
 These wicked opportunists range from criminal gangs to narcissistic or corrupt leaders.
 They offer the poor, the wretched and in many instances the alleged oppressed with dangerous means and ways of escaping their predicaments.